LauritsSkov/Introgression-detection/README.md

 doing iteration 34 with old prob -328059.027194 and new prob -328059.027117
 ```

-This took a couple of hours to run on my computer with around a Gigabyte memory.
+This took a couple 10 min to run on my computer (as opposed to 2 hours without numba!) with around a Gigabyte memory.
 The model will create two files.
 One is called HG00096_trained.log where it report the parameters and likelihood of the model for each iteration and HG00096_trained.hmm which is the same format as StartingParameters.hmm (just with the parameters that optimize the likelihood).The files looks like this:

 ```bash
 head HG00096_trained.log